 Priority for PMA power is extended to "preference customers," which include municipal utilities, co-ops and other "public" bodies.
 The PMAs sell power to these entities "at the lowest possible rates" consistent with what they describe as "sound business practice."
 The PMAs are responsible for covering their expenses and for repaying debt and the federal investment in the generating facilities.
-Their rates are the focus of considerable discussion and the FY2006 Administration request includes a recommendation that Congress raise PMA rates to "market rates."
-The House rejects this proposal in its Energy and Water appropriations bill, and no related legislation has been introduced in the 109th Congress.
+Their rates are the focus of considerable discussion, and the FY2006 Administration request included a recommendation that Congress raise PMA rates to "market rates."
+The House rejected this proposal in its Energy and Water appropriations bill.
+It is not mentioned in the conference report, and no related legislation has been introduced in the 109th Congress.
 (For more information see CRS Report RL32798, Power Marketing Administrations: Proposals for Market-Based Rates, by Kyna Powers.)

-The FY2006 Administration request for the PMAs (\$57.1 million) is sharply down from FY2005 levels (\$208.8 million) - a reduction of 72.6%.
+The FY2006 Administration request for the PMAs (\$57.1 million) was sharply down from FY2005 levels (\$208.8 million) - a reduction of 72.6%.
 This reflects a reduction of \$117.8 million for WAPA and \$26.0 million for Southwestern.
 Net appropriations for Southeastern, budgeted at roughly \$5.2 million in FY2005, would be eliminated altogether.
 However, the Administration's request offset these reductions by allowing SEPA, SWPA, and WAPA to credit a portion of their revenues to their appropriation accounts as offsetting collections for program and operating expenses.
-The House and Senate both reject this proposal and instead provide appropriations for these activities.
-The House-passed bill includes \$265.5 million for PMAs - a \$56.7 million increase from FY2005 appropriations.
+The House and Senate both rejected this proposal and instead provide appropriations for these activities.

+The House-passed bill included \$265.5 million for PMAs - a \$56.7 million increase from FY2005 appropriations.
 This appropriation includes \$5.6 million for SEPA, \$30.2 for SWPA, and \$227.0 million for WAPA.
-The Senate bill includes \$279.2 million for PMAs - \$11.1 million more than the House.
+The Senate bill included \$279.2 million for PMAs - \$11.1 million more than the House.
 This appropriation includes \$5.6 million for SEPA, \$30.2 million for SWPA, and \$240.8 million for WAPA.
+P.L.
+109-103 appropriated \$5.6 million for SEPA, \$30.2 million for SEPA, \$30.2 million for SWPA, \$234.0 million for WAPA, and \$2.7 million for Falcon and Amisted, for a total PMA appropriation of \$272.5 million.
 (For more information see CRS Report RS22080, Power Marketing Administrations; Offsetting Collections in the President's FY2006 Budget Proposal, by Kyna Powers.)

 BPA receives no annual appropriation, but funds some of its activities from permanent borrowing authority, which was increased in FY2003 from \$3.75 billion to \$4.45 billion (a \$700 million increase).
-BPA is not requesting, and neither the House nor the Senate has included, additional borrowing authority in FY2006.
+BPA did not request additional borrowing authority in FY2006, and none was provided by the House, Senate, and conference report.
 BPA intends to use \$487 million of its borrowing authority in FY2006, up from \$432 million in FY2005, for generation and transmission services, conservation, energy efficiency, fish and wildlife, and capital equipment programs.
-In the Senate's report, 109-84, it expresses concern with BPA's fishery expenditures and prohibits new obligations in support of the Fish Passage Center.